tonyst4rk45/EVE/README.md

 video gamers aren't easy to play my disease probably is progressing my search for the Perfect AI isn't there yet there 😂
-/ there is no AI that match my needs
+/ there is no AI that match my needs yet
-OME69yet
+OME69